Duke Engineering faculty members lead by example, creating start-ups and filing patents for new inventions.

 Larry Carin, ECE

-Signal Innovations Group (SIG): SIG, founded by Dr. Carin, creates technology to interpret data and enhance the effectiveness of national defense, public safety, and commercial surveillance systems.
+Signal Innovations Group (SIG): SIG, founded by Dr. Carin, created technology to interpret data and enhance the effectiveness of national defense, public safety, and commercial surveillance systems.
+In 2014, SIG was acquired by BAE Systems.

 Leslie Collins, ECE